RomlinGroup/Flatpack/README.md

 ### Compression and signing 🔒

-The key is used exclusively for verifying the authenticity and integrity of a flatpack, ensuring it has not been tampered with and originates from a trusted source.
+The key is used exclusively for verifying the authenticity and integrity of a flatpack (FPK), ensuring it has not been tampered with and originates from a trusted source.

 > **Security Note**: This project utilizes 4096-bit RSA keys for data signing.
 Breaking such encryption with current